 Learning Literacy Gap – What can you do?

-If we keep focusing on age and trying to follow everybody else, we will show our frustration.
-We would not be able to act in a calm manner and help our children.
-They feel our emotions and frustration is the last thing we want to show when we are trying to teach a child something new.
+If we keep focusing on age and trying to follow everybody else, we will express our frustration.
+We would not be able to act calmly and help our children.
+They feel our emotions so that frustration and stress are the last things we want to show when teaching a child something new.